sekkigit/docker_testing_env/README.md

 ### Made for Ubuntu 22.04 LTS and 20.04

-#### This script is intended to quickly set up a Docker environment for testing containers.
+#### This script is intended to quickly set up a Docker environment for testing containers and monitor them with Grafana.

 <p align="right">COPY
 </p>